AntiCompositeNumber/iNaturalistReviewer/README.md

 ## Deployment
 This bot runs on Toolforge as `inaturalistreviewer` with the `python3.7` Kubernetes container.
-The k8s configuration is stored in `deployment.yaml` and assumes that there is a python 3.7 virtualenv in `/data/project/inaturalistreviewer/venv/`.
+The k8s configuration is stored in `deployment.yaml` and `job.yaml` and assumes that there is a python 3.7 virtualenv in `/data/project/inaturalistreviewer/venv/`.

 To stop the bot:
 `kubectl delete deployment inaturalistreviewer.bot`